Scott Wallace, MA (hons) MArch RIAS RIBA, Chartered Project Architect, Managing Director

-Alastair Nicol, BA (hons) Dip Arch, Senior Project Architect
+Alastair Nicol, BA (hons) Dip Arch, Project Architect

 Alastair joined EKJN in 2018.
 Alastair has had a long and varied career including time at NGP Architecture, Somner MacDonald Architects, Fouin and Bell, Gray Marshall and Associates and the Hugh Martin Partnership.
 Prior to that he spent some time working with Carlos Fogg Architects in Bogata, Colombia, with the Percy Thomas Partnership in Hong Kong and Pheroze Kudianval in Mumbai.

 Alastair trained at Heriot Watt/Edinburgh College of Art where he was awarded the Edinburgh Civic Design Medal by EAA.